virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 ### Ensemble Learning and Random Forest
 The idea of Ensemble Learning is to leverage all the different features, pros and cons of several ML models to obtain a group of "voters" that, for each prediction, gives you the most likely outcome, voted by different classifiers (SVM, ID3, maybe Logistic Regression).
 [Here](https://www.youtube.com/watch?v=9VmKYwX_U7s) you get the basics of ensemble learning model, and [here](https://www.youtube.com/watch?v=3kYujfDgmNk) you find the most classic of them, the Random Forest.
-Altough the idea is simple, this ensemble model turned out to be really effective tackling even some "hard" classification problems, or with a lot of data.
+Although the idea is simple, this ensemble model turned out to be really effective tackling even some "hard" classification problems, or with a lot of data.

 [Here](https://scikit-learn.org/stable/modules/ensemble.html) you get a complete overview of the best practices for ensemble learning, and [here](https://towardsdatascience.com/random-forest-in-python-24d0893d51c0) you find an example of Random Forest with Scikit-Learn.
 Both links come with a bunch of useful techniques to use in practice.

 ### Unsupervised Learning
 _First look (in order):_
-- [Here](https://www.youtube.com/watch?v=8dqdDEyzkFA&t=14s) you have a brief introductionary video.
+- [Here](https://www.youtube.com/watch?v=8dqdDEyzkFA&t=14s) you have a brief introductory video.
 - [This](https://towardsdatascience.com/unsupervised-learning-with-python-173c51dc7f03) article explains Unsupervised Learning really well.
 - [Here](https://blogs.nvidia.com/blog/2018/08/02/supervised-unsupervised-learning/) is an interesting read about the difference among Supervised Learning, Unsupervised Learning, and Reinforcement Learning.